 Prospecting Leads: online advertising, cold calls, landing pages, website, social media Nurturing Leads: emails, texts, phone calls, social media Converting Leads: Seller signs contract, buyer purchases home

-For many of you, converting leads is more difficult due to general apprehension about our economy’s future.
+For many of us, converting leads right now is more difficult due to general uncertainty about the future of the real estate market and economy.
 But there are two very important steps in this process you can still be focusing on: prospecting and nurturing.

 Analyze and Revise Your Lead Generation

 As the trusted advisor, your sphere of influence is looking to you to answer some tough questions, even if they aren’t openly asking them.